White Rose Parliament (devolved Yorkshire)

 All constitutional legislation, including electoral reform, has to be approved by both Houses of Parliament, i.e. restore the power of veto to the upper chamber by significant amendment or repeal of the Parliament Acts of 1911 and 1949.

 Further detail has also been set out for the House of Lords Constitution Committee, Inquiry into the Future Governance of the UK, with the Yorkshire Devolution Movement’s, written evidence submission.

 (2) House of Commons

 Remains the primary taxation (fund raising) authority, however the disbursement of domestic funding to devolved Regions and Nations, is based on a universal formulae of percentage per head (as established above by the Electoral Commission), where the allocation of specific budgets is at the discretion of each devolved assembly.

 The electoral system of First Past The Post (FPTP) replaced with a variant of proportional representation (PR), given the existing electoral infrastructure the most obvious choice would be Single Transferable Vote (STV).

-Consists of multiple fully devolved county regions (Yorkshire being a county region in its’ own right) and other counties at liberty to form clusters, with the consent of their populations, to create county regions with a shared identity, culture & heritage; common form of governance and critical mass. e.g. possibly along the lines suggested by the image on the home page.
+Consists of multiple fully devolved county regions (Yorkshire being a county region in its’ own right) and other counties at liberty to form clusters, with the consent of their populations, to create county regions with a shared identity, culture & heritage; common form of governance and critical mass. e.g. possibly along the lines suggested by the image.

 Policy for the devolution of Yorkshire has been formulated and regularly reviewed by the Yorkshire Devolution Movement (as specified in our mandate), with the salient points restated here, for the full version please follow the link to ‘What We Want‘.